sc-ventures/cloudbreak-documentation/docs/cb-ldap.md

 By default Cloudbreak uses an internal system as the user store for authentication (enabled by using [CloudFoundry UAA](https://github.com/cloudfoundry/uaa )).
 If you would like to configure LDAP or Active Directory (AD) external authentication, you need to:

 1. Collect the [following information](#ldapad-information) about your LDAP/AD setup
-2. [Configure Cloudbreak](#configuring-cloudbreak-for-ldapad) to work with that LDAP/AD setup.
+2. [Configure Cloudbreak](#configuring-cloudbreak-for-ldapad) to work with that LDAP/AD setup

 ### LDAP/AD Information